-Clear, bright skies and star-studded nights create stunning backdrops to the towering mountain ranges, deep sandstone canyons and sweeping mesas that populate the striking, one-of-a-kind landscapes in our area.
+Located in the southeastern corner of Utah, San Juan County makes up the northwest portion of the Four Corners Region.
+As the largest county in Utah and the 24th largest in the United States, it's full of visually striking, one-of-a-kind landscapes.
+Populated by clear, bright skies and star-studded nights create stunning backdrops to the towering mountain ranges, deep sandstone canyons and sweeping mesas.
 The clean, fresh air offers incredible views for miles as well as the perfect conditions to explore the incredible parks and recreational areas that makeup San Juan County like Canyonlands National Park, Hovenweep, Bears Ears and Natural Bridges National Monuments, Glen Canyon National Recreation Area, Edge of the Cedars State Park, Goosenecks State Park and many more.